-●○○ NOTICE OF 38TH ANNUAL GENERAL MEETING
+NOTICE OF 39TH ANNUAL GENERAL MEETING

-NOTICE IS HEREBY GIVEN THAT the 38th Annual General Meeting of the Company will be conducted entirely through live streaming from the Broadcast Venue at No. 2-1, Jalan Sri Hartamas 8, Sri Hartamas, 50480 Kuala Lumpur on Wednesday, 28 April 2021 at 11.00 a.m. via a Remote Participation and Voting ("RPV") Platform by logging onto www.swsb.com.my for the following purposes:-
+NOTICE IS HEREBY GIVEN THAT the 39th Annual General Meeting ("AGM") of the Company will be conducted virtually through live streaming from the Broadcast Venue at No. 2-1 Jalan Sri Hartamas 8, Sri Hartamas, 50480 Kuala Lumpur on Thursday, 28 April 2022, at 11.00 a.m. for the following purposes:-